-All routine urine samples for Microscopy Culture and Susceptibility (MC&S) testing from patients over 5 years old should be collected into boric acid, CE marked leak proof containers, filled to the line on the container and transported as soon as possible to the laboratory, in sealed plastic bags with the request form.
+All routine urine samples for Microscopy Culture and Susceptibility (MC&S) testing from patients over 5 years old should be collected into universal containers with boric acid, CE marked leak proof containers, filled to the line on the container and transported as soon as possible to the laboratory, in sealed plastic bags with the request form.
+For paediatric patients, 10mL boric acid containers are available.
+These must be filled to the line marked on the container.